-Charming little hotels called riads will be our home bases.
-In a mid-morning workshop, we’ll learn how to knot the complex silk buttons, with a group of delightful ladies who will also serve us an amazing lunch!
-As we travel, we’ll explore the historic walled medinas, watch craftsmen at work, and poke around in the traditional little souks for spices and other treasures to take home.
-In cooking classes we’ll put our spice knowledge to work and create a delicious lunch that will include tajine, a typical, succulent vegetable stew, with or without meat.
-Everywhere we go, our guide will show us the hidden corners to visit and the most interesting people to meet!
+Charming and comfortable hotels called riads, or kasbahs in the desert, will be our home bases.
+As we travel, we’ll explore the historic walled ksars, watch craftsmen at work, and poke around in the traditional little souks for spices and other treasures to take home.
+Moroccan food is divine, in case you aren’t familiar with it.
+In cooking classes, we’ll put our spice knowledge to work and create a delicious lunch that will include salads, vegetable dishes, crusty bread and tajine, a typical, succulent vegetable stew, with or without meat.
+Everywhere we go, our guide (a bit of a foodie himself!) will show us the best places to eat, the hidden corners to visit and the most interesting people to meet!

+We’ll wander the old town and see crafts shops, as well as art galleries.
+After two nights here, we’ll head for fabled and friendly Marrakesh.
 In Neolithic times, the region was primarily agricultural, and it wasn’t until 1062 that the town of Marrakesh was founded.
-The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.”
+The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given it the nickname of the “Pink City.”

 One morning we will have a professional cooking class, then eat our delicious creations for lunch!
 We will also see the stunning Majorelle Gardens begun by French painter Jacques Majorelle, and the excellent Museum of authentic Berber jewelry, clothing and textiles.
 Lunch that day will be in the garden patio of the museum.

-We’ll tour a large ceramics factory where the craftspeople still hand-paint plates and vases.
-Other workers there paint tiles and cut the intricate tile pieces for zellij – complex mosaics composed of tiny geometric shapes – used to decorate walls, fountains and floors of mosques, madrasas (Koranic schools) and villas.
-(Photo below.)
+We’ll tour a large ceramics factory in Fes where the craftspeople still hand-paint plates and vases, above.
+Other workers there paint tiles and fire them, then cut the intricate glazed tile pieces for zellij – complex mosaics composed of tiny geometric shapes – used to decorate walls, fountains and floors of mosques, madrasas (Koranic schools) and villas.

 Includes the following:

-- 15 nights hotel accommodations (Sept.
-20 through Oct.
-4), (double occupancy), in charmingly decorated riads (small private villas with central courtyards), and excellent modern hotel in Casablanca)
+- 17 nights hotel accommodations (September 7-23), (double occupancy), in charmingly decorated riads (small private villas with central courtyards), and very good modern hotel in Casablanca)

-- All meals and non-alcoholic beverages–except 1-2 lunches* and 2 dinners.
+- All meals and non-alcoholic beverages–except 2 lunches and 2 dinners on your own.

-- All ground transportation by private van with excellent, professional driver.
+- All ground transportation by private Sprinter van with excellent, professional driver.

 - Bottled water in the van for road trips

-- Transportation to/from airport on set arrival and departure dates.
+- Transportation to/from airport on official arrival and departure dates.

-- English- and French/Arabic-speaking easy-going but professional guide to accompany the whole tour.
+- English- and French/Arabic-speaking easy-going and professional guide to accompany the tour.

 - A cooking class in Marrakesh to learn gourmet cuisine for your lunch.